Emilie Kornheiser

-Emilie Kornheiser (born 1978/1979)is an American politician who serves as a member of the Vermont House of Representatives from the Windham district as a member of the Democratic Party.
+Emilie Kornheiser (born 1978/1979) is an American politician who serves as a member of the Vermont House of Representatives from the Windham district as a member of the Democratic Party.

 Early life and education

 Emilie Kornheiser was born in Louisville, Kentucky, and was raised in New York.
 She graduated with a Bachelor of Arts degree in sociology from Marlboro College.
 She has one child.
 She was appointed to the Vermont Commission on Women by Speaker Mitzi Johnson in 2017.
+She is Jewish.

 Vermont House of Representatives

 Kornheiser defeated Valerie Stuart, a member of the Vermont House of Representatives who had not faced opposition during her tenure, in the 2018 primary and won without opposition in the general election.
 She defeated Republican nominee Richard Morton in the 2020 election.
 She serves on the Government Accountability committee and as Chair of the Ways and Means committee.

 Kornheiser is a sponsor of right to repair legislation.

 In 2024, Kornheiser sponsored legislation that would place a new tax on wealthy residents.